 Adhese employs cookies to support a range of the Adhese ad serving features.
-Cookies are small packets of data files that are sent from a server to the directories of a browser while a visitor opens a web page.
-If a cookie is set, the browser will retrieve the cookie and return it to the server when the visitor subsequently accesses the same web page.
-A cookie is only returned to the server that did sent the cookie in the first place.
+Cookies are small packets of data files that a server sends to the directories of a browser while a visitor opens a web page.
+When the visitor subsequently accesses the same web page, the browser will retrieve the cookie and return it to the relevant server.
+The browser only returns a cookie to the server that sent the cookie in the first place.

 Adhese & cookies

 Adhese employs a single cookie, named

 adhese2, for the purpose of data analytics and frequency capping.
 The